atecon/kmeans/README.md

 kmeans_silhouette_plot (bundle Model, list xlist, bundle opts[null])
 ```

 Create a silhouette plot for the fitted kmeans model.
 Each cluster is plotted separately, showing the silhouette value for each observation.
 Plot options can be passed via the `opts` bundle.
+The dashed vertical line shows the mean Silhouette score.

 **Reference:** https://en.wikipedia.org/wiki/Silhouette_(clustering)